 As you saw in this exercise, you can use Primaries and Log wheels together very effectively.
-You also can use the Primaries to establish tonal range and contrast.
-Log wheels behave like a secondary adjustment that can further refine the three luminance ranges.
+Primaries wheels can be used to establish an initial tonal range and contrast, while Log controls behave like a secondary adjustment that can further refine the three luminance ranges.

-Log wheels are particularly effective when working on under or overexposed footage.
-They allow for restorative work in the high and lower ranges, as well as minor tweaks to the brightness and hue of those ranges without seriously altering the remainder of the image.
+Log controls are particularly effective when working on underexposed or overexposed footage.
+They allow for restorative work in the high and lower ranges, as well as minor tweaks to the brightness and hue of those ranges, without seriously altering the remainder of the image.

-Together with balancing and matching, Log wheels are also powerful tools for creating distinct creative looks.
+Together with balancing and matching, Log controls are also powerful tools for creating distinct creative looks.